 Where I come from, if you have four or five kids you are considered a large family.
 I know that some people may not consider a family with that many kids large, but we definitely solicit the funny stares from strangers and the not so funny jokes from people we meet.
 I always wanted to have at least four kids, but of course, like everything else in life I had no idea what it was like having a large family until I actually had one.
-In case you wanted to know what it’s like, here’s my experience so far:
+In case you wanted to know what it’s like, here’s my experience so far with large family living:

 What I’ve Learned About Having a Large Family